Top Greek islands & Mainland Destinations

 Throughout the island of Naxos, churches, and monasteries are filled with marble sculptures that add immensely to their beauty.
 Excavations have also found several abandoned marble structures in what used to be quarried.
 Scholars believe that this was done probably because of cracks that developed in the marble.
 Lesser grades of marble were turned into whitewash for buildings.

-When talking about marble in Naxos, one cannot miss out the village of Apiranthos at the foothill of mountain Fanari also popularly called the "Marble Village".
+When talking about marble in Naxos, one cannot miss out on the village of Apiranthos at the foothill of mountain Fanari also popularly called the "Marble Village".
 Almost everything in this picturesque village is made of marble.
 One can see beautiful marble buildings like the Tower of Zevgoli and the Tower of Bardani here.
 The influence of marble on Apiranthos is so great that one can even see streets paved with marble tiles here.
 You can visit marble workshops and sculpture studios across the island to get a hands-on, personalized experience of how marble masterpieces are created.

 If you do not have the time to check out all the marble wonders in Naxos, you can always substitute it by visiting the marvelous exhibition of white marble figurines in the Archaeological Museum of Naxos.
 The museum bears testimony to the glorious past of Naxos.
 Time may have moved forward but the essence of Naxos remains the same.